walterdejong/synctool/doc/chapter3.md

 consider.

-The option `--skip-rsync` skips the `rsync` run that copies the repository from the master server to the client node.
-You should only specify this option when your repository resides on a shared filesystem.
-Sharing the repository between your master server and client nodes has certain security implications, so be mindful of what you are doing in such a setup.
+The option `--skip-rsync` skips the `rsync` run that copies the repository from the master to the client node.
+You may use this option when you are absolutely certain that the master and client are already in sync, for example if you just ran synctool to examine any changes.
+In general, this option is unnecessary, but it may be efficient if you are working with slow network links or a large synctool repository.
-If you have a fast shared filesystem between all client nodes, but it is not shared with the master server, you can specify `rsync:no` in the config file.

 3.4 Templates